 - A. The Respondent shall have 21 days to prepare a defense and to file an Answer to the Grievance, which Answer may explain any reason why the Hearing Panel should not grant relief.
-Not later than the deadline for filing the Answer, the Respondent may move to dismiss the Grievance on the grounds that the Judicial Committee does not have jurisdiction to hear the Grievance, but the filing of such a motion to dismiss shall not delay the time permitted to file an Answer. - B. Upon receipt of the Answer and any Motion to Dismiss, or after the expiration of the time for filing an Answer (if no Answer is filed) the Hearing Panel Chair, after consultation with the parties, shall determine if the hearing will be conducted by writing, telephone conference, in person, Zoom (or similar service) or any combination thereof.
+The Respondent shall serve a copy of its Answer by email on the party filing the Grievance.
+Not later than the deadline for filing the Answer, the Respondent may move to dismiss the Grievance on the grounds that the Ethics and Judicial Committee does not have jurisdiction to hear the Grievance, but the filing of such a motion to dismiss shall not delay the time permitted to file an Answer. - B. Upon receipt of the Answer and any Motion to Dismiss, or after the expiration of the time for filing an Answer (if no Answer is filed) the Hearing Panel Chair, after consultation with the parties, shall determine if the hearing will be conducted by writing, telephone conference, in person, Zoom (or similar service) or any combination thereof.
 The hearing or completion of the investigation must occur within 90 days of the filing of the Answer unless the Hearing Panel chair decides that there are reasonable grounds for a delay, grants a reasonable delay, and notifies the parties of the delay in writing as well as the reasons for the delay.
 This time limit shall not be construed as jurisdictional.
-If the Respondent files a Motion to Dismiss, the Hearing Panel shall entertain and determine the Motion in such manner as the Hearing Panel Chair deems appropriate. - C. The Grievant and Respondent may represent themselves or may be represented by a person of their choice. - D. The Judicial Committee Chair will provide the Grievant, the Respondent and the Hearing Panel members with written hearing procedures and guidelines to be followed, including but not limited to reasonable deadlines for the identification of witnesses, exhibits, and written arguments (if any) in advance of the hearing. - E. All communications with the Hearing Panel must be in writing and directed to the chair of the Hearing Panel with a copy to the opposing party.
-There shall be no ex parte communications with the chair or the members of the Hearing Panel.
+If the Respondent files a Motion to Dismiss, the Hearing Panel shall entertain and determine the Motion in such manner as the Hearing Panel Chair deems appropriate. - C. The Grievant and Respondent may represent themselves or may be represented by a person of their choice. - D. The Ethics and Judicial Committee Chair will provide the Grievant, the Respondent and the Hearing Panel members with written hearing procedures and guidelines to be followed, including but not limited to reasonable deadlines for the identification of witnesses, exhibits, and written arguments (if any) in

-- F. Members of the Hearing Panel shall have the right to question witnesses or the parties to the proceeding at any time.
+- advance of the hearing.
+The Hearing Panel shall require the parties to serve any information submitted to the Hearing Panel on the other parties. - E. All communications with the Hearing Panel must be in writing and directed to the chair of the Hearing Panel with a copy to the opposing party.
+There shall be no ex parte communications with the chair or the members of the Hearing Panel. - F. Members of the Hearing Panel shall have the right to question witnesses or the parties to the proceeding at any time.
 All parties shall be given a reasonable opportunity to present and examine evidence, cross-examine witnesses and to present argument. - G. All testimony shall be taken under oath. - H. The Hearing Panel chair must ensure that a record of the hearing is made. - I. The Grievant has the burden of proof by a preponderance of the evidence. - J. Within 20 days of the conclusion of a hearing, the Hearing Panel must issue a written decision including findings of fact, the Bylaws or rules upon which the decision is based and the reasoning behind the decision.
 A decision shall be determined by a majority of the Hearing Panel.
-The decision must be sent to the Grievant, Respondent, the Judicial Committee Chair, the USABA Chair, and the USABA Chief Executive Officer by any expeditious delivery system that provides reasonable evidence of delivery. - K. The jurisdiction of the Hearing Panel ceases, and Hearing Panel members shall be discharged when the written decision is issued.
+The decision must be sent to the Grievant, Respondent, the Ethics and Judicial Committee Chair, the USABA Chair, and the USABA Chief Executive Officer by any expeditious delivery system that provides reasonable evidence of delivery. - K. The jurisdiction of the Hearing Panel ceases, and Hearing Panel members shall be discharged when the written decision is issued. - L. Expedited Procedures: The Chair of the Ethics and Judicial Committee, or the Chair of the Hearing Panel, may shorten or extend any of the deadlines set out above where justice requires.